benoitc/gunicorn/docs/source/configure.rst

 Gunicorn pulls configuration information from three distinct places.

-The first place that Gunicorn will read configuration from is the framework specific configuration file.
+The first place that Gunicorn will read configuration from the framework specific configuration file.
 Currently this only affects Paster applications.

 The second source of configuration information is a configuration file that is